 Encouraged by high yields and high levels of biodiversity that we have been recording in our home gardens we have extended our research to look at how we can provide nutritious affordable food whilst enhancing biodiversity in polyculture market gardens.
-We are delighted to be offering a unique opportunity to 5 people to take part in this study.
+We are delighted to be offering a unique opportunity to take part in this study.
 Would you like to join us?

 The approach we take to market gardening goes way beyond "organic".
 We design biological systems that rely on the native ecology to function as opposed to external manufactured inputs, and as a result our gardens service not only our needs but the needs of other organisms too.

 You'll be working closely as a team producing food from the market garden for yourself, local markets, and a food co-operative and will be recording all aspects of the process including how long it takes to develop, maintain and manage the associated costs, the fertility requirements, the returns in produce weight and income derived from the sale of the produce.

 Our Polyculture Market Garden - photo by Huma

 Spring 2017 we will also begin development of a new experimental garden growing perennial polycultures providing fruits, nuts, vegetables, biomass, timber and wildlife habitat.
 We'll install a gravity fed irrigation system, wildlife/irrigation ponds, living fences of native species, several habitat features for current species on site, and 6 trial beds that will house 4 perennial polycultures, designed to be highly productive and wildlife enhancing.

 Click here for the Garden location (labelled as East Side Trial Garden on our Project map)

 We are planning to record all aspects of the project including observed levels of invertebrate diversity, weather data and soil analysis.
 We’ll be looking closely at inputs i.e set up/running costs, fertility/water requirements and time, and outputs i.e produce, income, soil fertility and invertebrate diversity.